 Relax at legendary retreats like Hotel del Coronado, find art and culture in San Diego and surrounding cities like luxurious La Jolla, and enjoy world-class golf at Torrey Pines, and enjoy culture and diversity, all at the edge of a sparkling blue sea.

-About eleven kilometres from central San Diego in one direction and the Mexican border in another, Chula Vista is quickly developing its own...
+About seven miles from central San Diego in one direction and the Mexican border in another, Chula Vista is quickly developing its own strong...

 Sure wine country is romantic, but now it’s a surprisingly great destination for families too, with a growing number of vineyards trading in elegant tasting rooms for child-friendly fun zones that...

 From Disneyland classics to beachfront carousels, the Golden State’s best-in-class theme parks deliver something for everyone, from tots and teens to film buffs and daredevils.
 Find out what is...

 Sand, water, and children-it’s a natural combination for easy family fun.
 These sandy beaches offer appealing, family friendly features, such as calm water for new swimmers, tide pools for...